-Someone once said that you’re only one decision away from a different life.
-And isn’t that true?
-No matter how small the matter is, your choice may affect other matters—creating a butterfly effect.
+You are only one decision away from a different life.
+Your choice can affect a lot of things—creating a butterfly effect.
 That’s why it’s human nature to avoid making bad decisions.
-But, when you’re under pressure, you often don’t have the luxury to take time and carefully examine your options.
+But, when you’re under pressure, you often don’t have the time to examine your options.
 So, we’re sharing with you some tips on how you can make the right decisions, even when under pressure.

 How to Make the Right Decisions Under Pressure

 When you’re under pressure, your body releases stress hormones.
 While it can be positive, it can also cause negative physiological and mental reactions.
 Your heart will pound, and you can feel anxious, scared, angry, or sad.
 And, as the experts say, emotions are so powerful that they can influence your thoughts, behaviors, and decisions.
 So, when under pressure, you need to keep yourself calm to make sure that you make the right decisions.

 When you’re feeling it, do some breathing exercises.
 According to Michigan Medicine, deep breathing is one of the best ways to lower the stress in your body.
 You can also change your focus at the moment and relax first before you tackle the issue again.

 Carefully examine the situation

 Despite the urgency, thoroughly examine your circumstances.
 Knowledge is power.
 The more you know, the better you can decide.
 You want to know the big picture and everything that will affect it.
 With those, you can now think clearer, evaluate the options available to you better, and make the right decision.

 Also, when under pressure, you have the additional challenge of making the right decision at the right time.
 If you take too long, then you risk being too late.
 But decide quickly, and you may be rash.
 And sometimes, you feel that you don’t have time to think longer, but you actually do.
 So, in these circumstances, it’s essential that you take a step back, reflect, and then choose.